SoCo/SoCo/doc/examples.rst

   >>> device.get_current_track_info()['position']
   '0:00:31'

-Control inside a group
+Control of a group
-^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^

-Only the coordinator of a group can control that it is played (play, pause, stop, next, previous, seek commands) and can handle the queue (add or remove track, clear the queue) and playlists.
-A :class:`~soco.exceptions.SoCoSlaveException` exception will raise if a master command is called on a non-coordinator device.
+Only the coordinator of a group can control playback (play, pause, stop, next, previous, seek commands) and manage the queue (add or remove track, clear the queue).
+A :class:`~soco.exceptions.SoCoSlaveException` exception will be raised if a master-only command is called on a non-coordinator device.

-Other commands like volume, loudness and treble, mute, night mode are controlled on each individual players in the group.
+Other commands like volume, loudness and treble, mute, night mode can be controlled on each individual player in the group.

 You can use the :attr:`~soco.core.SoCo.is_coordinator` property to see if a device is the coordinator::